PostHog/posthog.com/contents/blog/is-google-analytics-illegal-microsite.md

 categories: ["Inside PostHog"]
 ---

-On January 14, 2022, the world learned that Austria declared Google Analytics to be illegal (in its default form), since it transmits IP addresses to the United States.
-Both Austria and The Netherlands both announced the news within days of each other.
+On January 14, 2022, the world learned that Austria had declared Google Analytics to be illegal (in its default form), since it transmits IP addresses to the United States.
+The Netherlands declared the same view only days later.

 Given that PostHog is an open source, self-hostable analytics tool that eliminates the need to transmit data to *any* third party, this was obviously a perfect opportunity for us to capitalize on the news.